-Talking about Panuozzo we need to precise that the most famous one is the Panuozzo from Gragnano.
+Talking about Panuozzo we need to specify that the most famous one is the Panuozzo from Gragnano.
 This town is located between a mountain peak and the Amalfi Coast.

 Locals are crazy about this type of bread and usually, Friday or Saturday night, they get themselves ready to eat a traditional Panuozzo!

 If you really want to try the real and tasty one you should get it with Porchetta, Provola and Potatoes.
-Basically the same dough as the Pizza, but close as panini and cooked in the oven.
-The inside will be filled for whatsoever you feel like.
+Basically the same dough as the Pizza, but close to panini and cooked in the oven.
+The inside will be filled with whatsoever you feel like.

 BEST PLACE TO EAT PANUOZZO | Mascolo